cosileone/MBTA-App/ReadMe.txt

 		froh.j
 		wilson.p

-Our project is pretty simple so far, the only thing you need to do to get our project going is:
+Our project is pretty simple so far, and to get our application running:

 Please cd into our project folder once you are done uncompressing it.